Dev3amer/MovieReservationSystem/README.md

 # Movie Reservation System API

 Welcome to the **Movie Reservation System API**!
-This platform allows users to search for movies, reserve tickets, and view showtimes, all while providing seamless interactions and secure booking for moviegoers.
+This platform allows users to search for movies, reserve tickets, and view show times, all while providing seamless interactions and secure booking for moviegoers.
 The project is developed by **Me** with a focus on building an intuitive, secure backend using **ASP.NET Core**.

 ## Table of Contents